freeCodeCamp/freeCodeCamp/guide/english/html/attributes/required/index.md

 ## Required

-The HTML 'required' attribute is used in an input element to make the input field in a form required to submit the form.
+The HTML `required` attribute is used in an input element to make the input field in a form required to submit the form.
 This means that the user must fill in the field. <br />
 If the user does not fill in the input field, the form will not submit and it will give a message asking the user to fill out the field. <br /> <br />
 The `required` attribute is applicable to `<input>`, `<select>`, and `<textarea>`.